 “I’m finding for my apparel and beauty clients in particular that this tool creates an effective new sales channel to drive directly into Shopify or owned e-comm sites and stores,” he said.
 “Social selling in itself is not new, but the tools to create momentum and ease [through automated invoicing, sales analytics, customer data and inventory and order management] are getting better and better.”

 It’s an oldie, but a goodie: Email marketing.
-Especially personalized ones.
+Especially personalized ones to help keep customers coming back.

 Brands that are looking to incentivize signups should consider lures like coupons and free trials.